emqx/emqx-docs/en_US/reliability/rate-limit.md

-# Hierarchical Rate Limiter
+# Rate limit

+EMQX broker can specifies the limit on access speed and message speed, this is a backpressure scheme that avoids system overload from the entrance and guarantees system stability and predictable throughput.

-The hierarchical rate limiter is a multi-level rate and flow control system based on the hierarchical token bucket algorithm, it can flexibly and accurately control the usage rate of the corresponding resources in the EMQX node.
+In 5.0 we introduced a new rate limiter which based on the hierarchical token bucket algorithm, it can flexibly and accurately control the usage rate of the corresponding resources in the EMQX node.

 ## Terminologies